-Multiple linear regression examining the relationship between the characteristics of water column scattering and flux attenuance revealed a significant relationship (R2=0.14; p<0.01) with 4 significant predictors, all with a positive relationship to attenuance: weighted mean depth of total scattering, total biomass of layers (NASC of layers), density within layers (Sv within layers), and the peak density of aggregations (maximum Sv of outliers).
+Multiple linear regression examining the relationship between the characteristics of water column scattering and attenuance flux revealed a significant relationship (R2=0.14; p<0.01) with 4 significant predictors, all with a positive relationship to attenuance flux: weighted mean depth of total scattering, total biomass of layers (NASC of layers), density within layers (Sv within layers), and the peak density of aggregations (maximum Sv of outliers).
 Using these same predictors at various lags, the peak correlation was observed by shifting the attenuance data earlier by eight hours relative to the acoustic data set (Figure S2; R2=0.17; p<0.01).
 This offset of the daily pattern in flux attenuance is overlaid with the daily pattern in water column scattering in Figure 4.

 Best-subsets multiple linear regressions related the characteristics of water column scattering with daily flux and diel variability in flux (Table 1).
-Both daily models were significant, with diel variability in attenuance predicted more effectively than daily mean attenuance.
+Both daily models were significant, with diel variability in attenuance flux predicted more effectively than daily mean attenuance flux.
 Using a generalized additive model improved the daily mean attenuance prediction by about 0.07 relative to the multiple linear regression.
 Most variables were best fit by a linear relationship when penalties for the number of splines were included, though some showed rolloff at extreme high or low values.
 The improvement from the GAM came largely from an interaction between noon depth and migration.
-Attenuance tended to increase when daytime biomass was deeper and when migration range was higher.
-However, deep layers that did not migrate also contributed significantly to higher attenuance.
+Attenuance flux tended to increase when daytime biomass was deeper and when migration range was higher.
+However, deep layers that did not migrate also contributed significantly to higher attenuance flux.
 This interaction did not appear in the GAM for Diel Attenuance Variability, indicating that these deep, non-migrating features did not strongly contribute to the appearance of diel peaks.

+Should we add an estimate of fecal pellet sinking speeds in the results?
+Or speculate on that in the discussion?

 What’s new